-The Company's policy to consider a financial instrument or lease as cured and therefore re-classified out of stage 3 when none of the default criteria have been present.
-The decision whether to classify an asset as stage 2 or stage 1 once cured depends on the updated credit grade, at the time of the cure, and whether this indicates a significant decrease in credit risk.
-The Company is also guided by the Bank of Mauritius' requirement that an account is upgraded only only when all the outstanding facilities perform satisfactorily for a period of 6 months (i.e. interest and principal on all facilities in the account are services as per the restructured terms of payment) from the commencement of the first payment of interest or principal, whichever is later, on the credit facilities with the longest period of moratorium under the terms of restructuring.
+The Company's policy to consider a financial instrument or lease as cured and therefore re-classified out of creditimpaired status when none of the default criteria have been present.
+The Company is also guided by the Bank of Mauritius' requirement that an account is upgraded only when all the outstanding facilities perform satisfactorily for a period of 6 months (i.e. interest and principal on all facilities in the account are services as per the restructured terms of payment) from the commencement of the first payment of interest or principal, whichever is later, on the credit facilities with the longest period of moratorium under the terms of restructuring.

-IV: Write offs
+Write offs